 What is the process of project cost management?

-Cost management is a way of managing the cost of the project and takes place in four phases, called the planning phase:
+Cost management is a way of managing the total cost of the project and takes place in four phases, called the planning phase:

-1) Resource Planning
+1) Resource planning

 Work Breakdown Structures (WBS) and historical information of similar projects can be used in order to define which physical resources (and not) are needed.
 It is possible to think about time, material, work, equipment, etc.